 A newcomer to the short-term loans market, Tick Tock Loans says its “personal touch” is what sets it apart from its competitors.
 It puts an emphasis on “manual underwriting”: rather than a computer making a decision on your loan, a personal account manager will consider your application on an individual basis.

 Interest rates will vary depending on your ability to pay and your employment status.
 Make sure you always take the time to understand what the exact terms are that you’re being offered before you agree to a loan.

 If you are approved for a credit facility with Tick Tock Loans, it will act as a direct lender (not a broker).
 Tick Tock Loans is authorised and regulated by the Financial Conduct Authority.

-As well as comparing short-term loans with other types of credit, before you apply for a loan, it’s a good idea to shop around and compare a range of lenders.
+How do Tick Tock Loans hold up against the competition?As well as comparing short-term loans with other types of credit, before you apply for a loan, it’s a good idea to shop around and compare a range of lenders.
 You can use the tool below to get an idea of how much the loan that you have in mind might cost.

 We compare payday/short-term loans from

 |New customer maximum||£1,000|

 |Employer contacted during application|

 |Funding speed||Once approved for a loan, Tick Tock loans says that you can expect the money in your bank account within a few hours.|

 |Default repayment method||Direct debit or Continuous payment authority|